aishunke/engine-fed-kilonovae/README.md

   E_tot: total energy that would be relased through magnetar wind

   xi_sd_x: fraction of spin-down energy that would dissipate into X-ray photons.

+  Inputs/Input_mp/Input_main.txt:

+  The input file for multi-threaded computing.
+One needs to set "multiinputs = True" in "main.py", which is default to be "False".

+  The input parameters in "Input_main.txt" are similar as those in "Input.txt", but with parameter ranges and resolutions listed.